-The origins of the Port of Huelva are closely linked to the province's wealth of minerals, where the Iberian pyramid belt is located.
+The origins of the Port of Huelva are closely linked to the province's wealth of minerals.
 That is why the first civilizations (Tartessians, Phoenicians, Romans...) exploited mineral deposits in Huelva, and settled in the area since there was a natural port with a strategic location on the shores of the Atlantic that allowed the maritime transport of minerals.

-Later, great events throughout history such as the mining operations of English companies in Huelva with advanced techniques and the settlement of the Industrial Promotion and Development Pole in the mid-20th century, shaped and laid the foundations of the current Port.
+Later, great events throughout history such as the mining operations of English companies in Huelva with advanced techniques, and the settlement of the Industrial Promotion and Development Pole in the mid-20th century, shaped and laid the foundations of the current Port.

-From then until today, the Port of Huelva has continued growing in facilities and traffic, consolidating itself as one of the first Ports of General Interest.
+From then until today, the Port of Huelva has continued growing in facilities and traffic, consolidating itself as one of the first Ports of General Interest in Spain.